 To thoroughly disinfect and clean the fabric, use the following steps:

-- Test the Crypton Disinfectant & Deodorizer in a small, inconspicuous are
+- Test the Crypton Disinfectant & Deodorizer in a small, inconspicuous area.

-- Apply Crypton’s Disinfectant & Deodorizer by holding it 6-8 inches from surface (do not inhale)
+- Apply Crypton’s Disinfectant & Deodorizer by holding it 6-8 inches from surface.
+Do not inhale fumes from the spray.

 For general maintenance of woven and coated polyester fabrics, regularly vacuum surfaces to remove all dust and loose particles, clean any soil or stain areas, and regularly disinfect.